Vanguard Personal Advisor Services Review 2023 – Low-Cost, Personal Service

 How Does Vanguard Personal Advisor Services Work?

-For new clients, a Vanguard advisor will develop a financial plan that includes life goals, review of current investments and determination of future income needs.
+For new clients, a Vanguard advisor develops a financial plan that includes life goals, review of current investments and determination of future income needs.
 The financial plan will be customized to the client's unique financial situation.
+There's a $50,000 minimum deposit requirement to qualify.

 After developing an initial plan, the advisor puts the plan into action by building a portfolio with a mix of low-cost diversified mutual fund and ETF investments based on the client's individual goals.